 Oh, if you don’t feel like walking four miles round trip, there is a shuttle that you can take.
 For 2000 ISK (about $16 USD), you can ride the bus round trip from the parking lot to plane wreckage.
 It’s a big price to pay for an overrated attraction.

-Best Things to do in Iceland: On a Map
+Best Things to Do in Iceland: On a Map

 How to Use This Map: Click the icons on the map to get more information about each point of interest.
 Click the star next to the title of the map to add this map to your Google Maps account.
 To view it on your phone or computer, open Google Maps, click the menu button, go to “Your Places,” click Maps, and you will see this map on your list.

 Here are several great road trip ideas through Iceland, whether you have 7 days, 10 days, or two weeks.
+These are a good starting point for creating your perfect itinerary.

 Tours of Iceland